smohyud4/Labryinth-Legends/FinalReport.md

 * We were able to accomplish our original idea of creating a maze, enemies, and a final boss.
 Additionally, we had a great learning opportunity when it came to using GitHub with Unity and developing components, prefabs, and scriptable objects.

 ### Section 2: Customer Value
-* A change from our customer values comes from our measure of success.
-Due to the game not being fully polished, we have not been able to publish into game stores.
+* A change in our customer values comes from our measure of success.
+Due to the game not being fully polished, we have not been able to publish it to game stores.
 Therefore, we have not been able to measure through our original means of customer rating and social media presence.
-We decided not to release our game during SPRINT 4 due to our thoughts of how the game currently runs.
+We decided not to release our game during SPRINT 4 due to our thoughts on how the game currently runs.

 ### Section 3: Technology
-* The Unity Engine will be the primary technology that we use due to the robust amount of pre-existing software tools that it has and the supportive community with plenty of documentation allowing for a more streamlined development process.
+* The Unity Engine is the primary technology we used due to its robust amount of pre-existing software tools and the supportive community with plenty of documentation allowing for a more streamlined development process.
-* Testing - The Unity Engine allows developers to play their game as they develop it.
-It allows for playing on the computer that the game engine is installed on.
-We used this to test the game as we made it for bugs and to see if the new scripts and components worked as intended.
+* Testing
+    * Towards the end of development, we manually played our game and attempted to use all of its features to find errors.
+    * In this process, we identified audio and pausing bugs in between loading scenes.
+Specifically, the game would not unpause after a scene transition, and audio from the previous scene would carry through to the next scene.
+    * To fix these, we reset the timescale to 1 for every scene transition and utilized Unity's Object.Destroy API.
+With the Destroy() function, we were able to destroy the duplicate Global Audio GameObject that would appear.
+This occurred because in our main maze scene, the Global Audio Object was intended not to Destroy on load because the main theme and audio would remain the same.
+However, the Boss Room and Main Menu had their own themes, so transitioning to those scenes would have concurrent themes.

 * Maze: